 UBuildIt also promises it will provide you with “expert oversight every step of the way” (which you’ll need if you have no experience with general contracting), but UBuildIt reviews are rife with angry, unsatisfied customers who say once the final consulting fee progress payment had been made, all onsite supervision ceased.

 Other UBuildIt reviewers say they couldn’t get a response even after calling, texting and emailing their consultant.

 And you have to ask yourself how much your time and sanity are worth.
 Even if UBuildIt’s claims are true and you're only spending 8 hours a week supervising your project.
 How much are your time and attention really worth?

 Unforeseen challenges are often a part of the process as you build your dream home.

 It’s likely you’ll spend far more time wearing your general contractor’s hat than UBuildIt would have you believe.

 In our opinion, UBuildIt Costs Are Higher Than You Think

 For an owner-builder with a working knowledge of architectural design, project planning and budgeting, not to mention some experience with building and construction costs as well as sufficient time to devote to careful project oversight, a company like UBuildIt might be an adequate solution.

-But unless those factors apply to you, the likelihood you’ll save money using UBuildIt instead of more traditional builders is low.
+But unless those factors apply to you, in our opinion, the likelihood you’ll save money using UBuildIt instead of more traditional builders is low.
 You may even cost yourself more in the end (with more headaches thrown in as a bonus).